by Marco Corvaglia

 Prove?
 No. Medicine isn't an exact science, and its results vary with individuals.
 All we can do is arrive at a majority opinion, through our innermost convictions.

-This explains why, within the LIMC, only a two-thirds majority, not unanimity, is required in order to say that a healing is exceptional: physicians are aware that that they can not, in any case, give an absolute certainty.
+This is one of the reasons why, within the LIMC, only a two-thirds majority, not (as many people believe) unanimity, is required in order to say that a healing is exceptional: physicians are aware that that they can not, in any case, give an absolute certainty.
 Their findings are only an opinion, although qualified (then a second, theological, evaluation is required for the healing to be proclaimed as miraculous by the Church).

 A similar situation occurs when it comes to the evalution of the healings attributed to the saints during the canonization process.
 The President of the Consulta Medica at the Congregation for Saints’ Causes, Dr. Patrizio Polisca, interviewed by the Catholic journalist John Thavis, highlighted it: